pycontribs/pyrax/README.md

 	pip install pyrax

+> Note: during the beta period, the above will not work.
+Use the github install below

 If you would like to work with the current development state of pyrax, you can install directly from trunk on GitHub:

 	pip install git+git://github.com/rackspace/pyrax.git